irfankaradeniz/DataOpsHouse-Pipeline/README.md

 ## Running the code

+There are two ways to run the code:

-To run the code, you need to have PySpark installed.
-You can run the code in a PySpark environment or submit it as a Spark job.
+Using PySpark: You need to have PySpark installed in your system.
+You can run the code in a PySpark interactive environment or submit it as a Spark job.
 The code is logged using the Python logging module, so you can track the progress and debug any issues.

+Using Docker: You can use Docker to build and run the application as well.
+Here are the steps to do so:

+Prerequisites
+Docker installed on your machine.
+Steps
+Build the Docker image:
+`docker build -t my-pyspark-app .`
+Note: Replace my-pyspark-app with the desired name for your Docker image.

+Run the Docker container:
+`docker run my-pyspark-app`
+Replace my-pyspark-app with the name you used when building the Docker image.

+The Dockerfile included in this repository sets up a PySpark environment, copies the application code into the Docker image, and runs the application when the Docker container is started.

 ## Contact